-Last year, 7.8 million parking tickets were issued in the UK.
-That’s approximately one every four seconds and meant drivers had to fork out £255m in fines.
-But there’s good news for anyone who’s had the little plastic packet stuck to their windscreen: out of that total, one in 15 are successfully challenged.
+Every year millions of parking tickets are issued in the UK.
+And that means drivers are forking hundreds of millions in fines.
+But there’s good news for anyone who’s had the little plastic packet stuck to their windscreen: a significant proportion are successfully challenged.

 Barry Segal from AppealNow.com, a website offering consumer advice on parking tickets, said: “In my experience many people who believe that they have received unfair parking tickets do not bother to appeal to the council as they don’t believe they can win against the financial clout and resources of a local authority.